We respect your privacy. Your email address will never be shared or sold.

 The residence permit can be canceled if the student or the employee is terminated by the school/university or the employer.

-In June of 2016 Armenia introduced a system of work permits that required employers to obtain work permits before they could hire foreign employees.
-However, the work permit system has been suspended until January 1, 2019.
+In June of 2016 Armenia introduced a system of work permits that requires employers to obtain work permits before they can hire foreign employees.
+These rules became effective on January 1, 2019.
 Fore more information, please check the section on work permits.

 Temporary (one-year) residence permits are available for family members of Armenian citizens and other residence permit holders.
 Who can be sponsored and for what type of residence permit depends on the status of the principal applicant (sponsor).
 A residence permit will be issued to a family member if documents are submitted showing the kinship (e.g. marriage certificate, birth certificate).